Measuring the Depth of LLM Unlearning via Activation Patching

 Memorization: How much target knowledge was forgotten. (↑ higher = more forgotten)

-Privacy: How well sensitive information from the forget set is protected from being extracted (assessed via MIAs and UDS). (↑ higher = better protected)
+Privacy: How well sensitive information from the forget set is protected from being extracted. (↑ higher = better protected)

 Utility: How well the model retains general capabilities on non-target knowledge. (↑ higher = better retention)